 All first-year students are required to take the PHYS 5944 Seminar (1 hour, 1 credit, pass/fail) course, in the fall AND the spring semester of their first year.
-In the fall semester, to pass, a student must attend at least 10 seminar or colloquia and give a 10 minute presentation (towards the end of the semester, usually the day before Reading Day) on the topic of either one of these seminars/colloquia or recent (published within the last 5 years) journal articles.
-The topic of the student's choice should be on a level that their fellow students can follow.
-In the spring semester students are required to submit a written research paper (roughly 10 pages with specified format), including relevant literature.
+In the fall semester, to pass, students are required to submit a written research paper (roughly 10 pages with specified format), including relevant literature.
 Students are expected to adhere to the standard rules and style of scientific writing (proper citations and references, no colloquialisms, etc.).
 The paper must give proper credit and cite all relevant sources.
-The paper can be based on work performed before enrolling at Virginia Tech, but must in that case credit former collaborators and advisers.
-The student must be the sole author of the paper, which should be written after enrolling at Virginia Tech-an edited version of an older paper is not acceptable.
+The paper can be based on work performed before enrolling at Virginia Tech but must in that case credit former collaborators and advisors.
+The student must be the sole author of the paper, which should be written after enrolling at Virginia Tech -- an edited version of an older paper is not acceptable.